- 206 Aptitude Tests

 A competency interview is often used to evaluate a candidate’s key skills.
 Therefore, this type of interview is very much scripted and often written by psychologists who know how to frame questions that will provide revealing answers and insights into your competencies and capabilities.
-Competencies are particular qualities that a company’s HR department have decided are desirable for employees.
+Competencies are particular qualities that a company’s HR department has decided are desirable for employees.
 During this interview, assessors rate and evaluate the applicants.
 The skills that are sought depend on the position you are applying for, but analytical competencies, interpersonal and motivational competencies are often tested.
 A typical competency-based interview will usually last for an hour.

 You can use the STAR technique to structure your answers in the interview.
 STAR refers to Situation, Task, Actions, and Results.

 With regard to problem solving and judgment: